kratosbase/kratos/README.md

     return app.respond(200, res)
 })
 ```
+Do note, that `app.model()` is a mongoose wrapper for `mongoose.model`.
+This is so you have more control over how the queries are formed.

 ### Authentication
 To enable authentication you have to set `disable_auth: false` or remove it completely from your config object to use the default, which is also false.